 In the evening many nightclubs, bars, and restaurants advertise special costume parties for adults—look for posters hung up around town if you're in an Italian city on Halloween.
 Keep in mind that Italians typically dress up in the prototypical "spooky" class of costumes, such as zombies, vampires, or witches.
 If you dress up as something different, locals may question your costume.

 Wherever you go, don't expect the degree of celebration that is carried out in the U.S. Halloween is not part of traditional Italian culture, and some Italians object to the event being celebrated in their country at all.

 Italy's First Halloween Event

-During the last week of October at la festa di Halloween, or festa delle Streghe (witches), the town features entertainment, spooky attractions, and taverns, culminating on Halloween night with a show of music, fire, and lights all around the town.
+- Corinaldo: The medieval walled town of Corinaldo, northeast of Ancona in central Italy's Le Marche region, calls itself the Italian Capital of Halloween.
+During the last week of October at la Festa delle Streghe (the Festival of the Witches), the town features entertainment, spooky attractions, and taverns serving food and drink, culminating on Halloween night with a show of music, fire, and lights all around the town.